 The Consequences of Missed Diagnosis

-When neurological disease goes undetected, individuals may experience:
+When brain injuries go undetected, individuals may experience:

 Impaired judgment